Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Semantic Condition: Key Ideas

+The rest of this section describes and illustrates the three key properties used in this definition: \emph{framing} (\secref{subsec:framing}), \emph{safety monotonicity} (\secref{subsec:safemono}), and \emph{output monotonicity} (\secref{subsec:monotonicity}).\footnote{\peter{As we explain in this section, framing is stronger than both safety and output monotonicity; requiring these weaker properties for call-free statements is sufficient for inlining to be \sound{}.}} \secref{sec:overview-resource-bound} explains why it is sufficient to consider bounded relaxations of these properties.
+Finally, \secref{subsec:partial-annotations} shows how we deal with partially-annotated programs.

-\paragraph{Verifier semantics.} It is important to understand that our definition of \sound{} inlining is based on the proof rules \emph{as applied by a given SL verifier}.
-Therefore, when we write that a program \emph{verifies}, we mean that verification actually succeeds in a given verifier (and using that verifier's proof search strategies).
-We refer to the proof rules as applied by a verifier as the \emph{verifier semantics} of that tool.
-For instance, if we verified the inlined program from \figref{fig:viper-intro-wildcard} using a more complete verifier that did not apply VeriFast's proof search heuristic, verification could succeed and, thus, inlining could be \sound.
-It is the automation embodied in the verifier semantics of the used verifier (here, VeriFast) that causes verification to fail.
+\paragraph{Verifier semantics} \pout{It is important to understand that o}Our definition of \sound{} inlining is based on the proof rules \emph{as applied by a given SL verifier}.
+Thus, when we write that a program \emph{verifies}, we mean that verification \pout{actually}succeeds in a given verifier (using that verifier's proof search strategies).
+We refer to the proof rules as applied by a verifier as the \emph{verifier semantics} of that tool. \thibault{For example, verification of the inlined program from \figref{fig:viper-intro-wildcard} in a verifier that does not apply \verifast{}'s proof search heuristic could succeed and, thus, inlining could be \sound{}.} \tout{E.g., if we verified the inlined program from \figref{fig:viper-intro-wildcard} using a more complete verifier that did not apply \verifast{}'s proof search heuristic, verification could succeed and, thus, inlining could be \sound.}It is the automation embodied in the verifier semantics of the used verifier (here, \verifast{}) that causes verification to fail.

+Automatic SL verifiers track the resources held by a method execution.
+Thus, resources are a part of an SL verifier's state model, in addition to the program heap and store.
+For example, the state models of both \Viper{} and \verifast{} contain a mapping from heap locations (and predicate instances) to fractional permission amounts following the fractional permission extension of SL~\cite{Boyland03}.
+For heap locations, permissions are a fraction between $0$ and $1$ (a non-zero fraction permits reading, while \gout{a $1$-permission}\gaurav{the fraction $1$} permits writing).

+Program operations may observe and modify the held permissions.
+E.g., the resource introspection expression \vipercode{perm(P(l))} on the right of~\figref{fig:rsl-intro-unsound} evaluates to the permission amount held in the verifier's state.
+The held permissions are modified, for instance, when an object is being allocated, via a method call that is treated modularly, or via an operation used to direct the verifier's proof search.
+We often model modifications of the held permissions via two dedicated statements: \vipercode{inhale A} adds the resources specified by the assertion \code{A} to the state; \vipercode{exhale A} removes these resources (following some heuristics when the assertion \code{A} is imprecise) or fails if they are not held in the current state.